 Then came the much-anticipated game between Shaq and No. 2 draft pick Alonzo Mourning.
 I was excited since I had tickets but since Zo was a contract hold-out, it turned out to be the solo Shaq show.
 With old-man Kenny Gattison guarding him, Shaq went off for 35 points and 13 rebounds.
 His chase-down block on Gattison became one of the most shown clips from Shaq’s rookie season.

-Unfortunately for the Magic, the Hornets had six players in double-figures and came away with a four point victory.
+Unfortunately for the Magic, the Hornets had six players in double-figures and came away with a four-point victory.

-Here’s a few of my ancient Shaq mixes made mainly from my VHS collection.
+Here are a few of my ancient Shaq mixes made mainly from my VHS collection.